Mystery Hill Project Overview

 The Mystery Hill project embrace an area of approximately 50 square kilometres, located about 170 kilometres west of the north-eastern Queensland coastal city of Cairns.
 A railway line is located 15 kilometres to the south of the main target area.

-CMA geologists have accessed and reviewed a range of reports by earlier investigators, studied the remote sensing data available from government resources, and completed some mapping and NITON geochemical sampling.
+CMA geologists have accessed and reviewed a range of reports by earlier investigators, modelled the data available from public and private resources, and completed some mapping and portable X-Ray Fluorescence geochemical sampling.
 Geophysical images have outlined features similar to those at Crystal Haven, in particular a controlling 060° structure to the south of Mountain Maid.
 Nicks Breccia is situated along the same structure further to the east.